As you read this article, you’ll learn about design ideas that can refresh your office space:

 Color can impact our emotions — it can even energize workers and increase creativity.
 Additionally, color is a great way to reinforce your brand and create a feeling of community.

 While bold colors are welcome in office spaces, you don’t have to incorporate the whole rainbow.
 Instead, you should choose shades that make sense for the environment.
-When it comes to flooring, vinyl, tile, and carpet have the most diverse shade ranges.
+Regarding flooring, vinyl, tile, and carpet have the most diverse shade ranges.

 Things To Consider for Commercial Office Flooring

-No matter what kind of flooring you choose, it’ll need some degree of maintenance.
+No matter what flooring you choose, it’ll need some maintenance.
 However, just how much time and money you’ll have to invest varies by flooring option.

 One of the most important factors to consider is durability.
 How tough is this flooring, and how long will it last?
 You don’t want to replace the floor after only a few years.

-Carpet is notorious for showing wear, which is why many companies steer clear of it.
+Carpet is notorious for showing wear, which is why many companies avoid it.
 However, you can provide the comfort of carpet without this downside by choosing carpet tiles.
 These pre-cut tiles allow you to replace worn areas without disturbing the rest, thereby cutting costs and increasing convenience.